 Resources for Local & Municipal Employers

-Retirement Online will change the way employers do business with NYSLRS.
+Retirement Online changes the way employers do business with NYSLRS.
 We are committed to providing you with the information you need so your transition to Retirement Online is easy and convenient.

-These guides and documents have been created to help you through the certification process.
+These guides and documents have been created to help you.

 Using Retirement Online

 - Job Codes Tool

 - Validate a Regular Monthly Report